pedro-gaspar/pedrogaspar.eu/content/posts/2021-07-08-tail-call-optimization.md

 ## Tail call recursion

 A special form of recursion where the last operation of a function is a recursive call.
-The recursion may be optimized by executing the call in the current stack frame and returning its result rather than creating a new stack frame.
+The recursion is optimized by executing the call in the current stack frame and returning its result rather than creating a new stack frame.

-So if the last thing we call is the recursive function, that doesn't result as a new entry in the stack.
+So if the last thing we call is the recursive function, that doesn't result in a new entry in the stack.
 Instead, the calling function will simply return the value it gets.

 > So ... should I always use tail call recursion?